IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 Now, let's talk a bit about what the [reconcile function](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Reconciler) returns.
 This can be a bit tricky since there are various return types.

-The function definition is the following: <b>Reconcile(ctx context.Context, req ctrl.Request) (Result, error)</b>
+The function definition is the following: <b>Reconcile(ctx context.Context, req ctrl.Request) (Result, error)</b>.

-The reconcile function returns a (Result, err).
-Now, more specifically, the [Result struct](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Result) has two fields, the `Requeue` bool, which tells the reconcile function to requeue again.
+The reconcile function returns a `(Result, err)`.

+The first field is the [`Result` struct](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Result) which has two fields, `Requeue` and `RequeueAfter`. `Requeue` is a bool which tells the reconcile function to requeue again.
 This bool defaults to false.
 The other field is `RequeueAfter` which expects a `time.Duration`.
 This tell the reconciler to requeue after a specific amount of time.

 For example the following code would requeue after 30 seconds.